MechSatsujin/Legacy-Launcher-Installer/README.md

+# Disclaimer
+- This Project may be become abandoned if the project haven't update for months
+- This Repository is not confirmed to be completed yet.
+Bugs may appear.

 # About TL:Legacy Installer
 TL Installer is an that one simple shell script file that installs TL:Legacy automatically on your system.
 This is only for Debian-based Distributions like Ubuntu, Linux Mint, etc. This is only considered a alternative way of installing TL made by the community.